wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 "Quality over quantity" seems antithetical to their philosophy on tokens.

-LEO is like an "improved" BFX.
+LEO is like a more advanced BFX.

 > On a monthly basis, iFinex and its affiliates will buy back LEO from the market equal to a minimum of 27% of the consolidated gross revenues of iFinex (exclusive of Ethfinex) from the previous month, until no tokens are in commercial circulation.
-Repurchases will be made at then-prevailing market rates.
-LEO tokens used to pay fees may also be used to satisfy this repurchase commitment[^leo-whitepaper].
+Repurchases will be made at then-prevailing market rates[^leo-whitepaper].

 Like more legitimate debt instruments, a schedule for paying down the debt was provided.
 Unfortunately there is no way for holders to verify that "a minimum of 27% of gross revenue" is actually being spent but they can verify that some tokens are bought back every month.

-The constant reduction in supply of the tokens and the demand for them based on their utility ideally increases the price over time like an interest rate.
+The constant reduction in supply of the tokens and the demand for them based on their utility ideally increases the price over time acting like an interest rate.

 > In addition to the above, an amount equal to at least 95% of recovered net funds from Crypto Capital (described more fully herein) will be used to repurchase and burn outstanding LEO tokens within 18 months from the date of recovery[^leo-whitepaper].
 > Further, an amount equal to at least 80% of recovered net funds from the BitFinex hack will be used to repurchase and burn outstanding LEO tokens within 18 months from the date of recovery[^leo-whitepaper].